Frequently Asked Questions about Wenlin

 For handwriting recognition, what kinds of pen and tablet work with Wenlin?

 Any pen input device that can function as a mouse should work with Wenlin.
 From Wenlin's point of view, it makes no difference whether you use a mouse or a pen.
-However, a good pen is easier to use than a mouse for writing characters.
+However, good pen is easier to use than a mouse for writing characters.

 The good pens, such as those from Wacom (www.wacom.com), come with special tablets that you write on.
 (A good pen does not have a little ball at the end like a mouse; beware of cheap devices.)
 We've found the Wacom pens to work well on both Macintosh and MS-Windows; however, we can't guarantee compatibility since there are so many different pens and system configurations.